Home > People > Stephen Grable

 212 478 7213 212 478 7213 direct

-Steve has represented fiduciaries — including individual and corporate executors, individual and corporate trustees for personal trusts, corporate trustees for commercial trusts, and bankruptcy trustees — in a variety of disputes concerning issues of administration and investment, and breaches of fiduciary duty.
+Steve represents fiduciaries — including individual and corporate executors, individual and corporate trustees for personal trusts, corporate trustees for commercial trusts, and bankruptcy trustees — in a variety of disputes concerning issues of administration and investment, and breaches of fiduciary duty.
 These include, among others, instrument constructions, account openings and transfers, co-fiduciary requests, beneficiary/constituent requests, discretionary actions, loans to trusts, power to adjust elections, mandatory and discretionary distributions, asset concentrations and diversification, investments in proprietary products, prudent investor considerations and compliance, trust terminations, and identification of distributees.
-Steve also has prosecuted and defended individual officers and directors in a variety of disputes concerning their fiduciary duties and obligations.
+Steve also prosecutes and defends individual officers and directors in a variety of disputes concerning their fiduciary duties and obligations.

-Steve has lectured on fiduciary litigation matters for various bar associations.
-He also has held adjunct professor appointments at Fordham University School of Law and Seton Hall Law School, teaching both survey and advanced courses on fiduciary disputes and alternative dispute resolution.
+Steve is a sought after speaker, lecturing on fiduciary litigation matters for various bar associations.
+Over the course of his career, he held adjunct professor appointments at Fordham University School of Law and Seton Hall Law School, teaching both survey and advanced courses on fiduciary disputes and alternative dispute resolution.